Lemon v. Kurtzman: Later use

 Conservative justices, such as Clarence Thomas and Antonin Scalia, have criticized the application of the Lemon test.
-The test was compared to a "ghoul in a late night horror movie" by Justice Scalia in Lamb's Chapel v.
+Justice Scalia compared the test to a "ghoul in a late night horror movie" in Lamb's Chapel v.
 Center Moriches Union Free School District (1993).

-The Supreme Court itself has applied the Lemon test in Santa Fe Independent School Dist. v.
+The Supreme Court has applied the Lemon test in Santa Fe Independent School Dist. v.
 Doe (2000), while in McCreary County v.
 American Civil Liberties Union (2005) the court did not overturn the Lemon test, even though it was urged to do so by the petitioner.

 The test was also central to Kitzmiller v.
 Dover, a 2005 intelligent design case before the United States District Court for the Middle District of Pennsylvania.

 The Fourth Circuit Court of Appeals applied the test in Int'l Refugee Assistance Project v.
 Trump (2017) upholding a preliminary injunction against President Donald Trump's executive order banning immigration from certain majority-Muslim countries.

-In concurring opinions to The American Legion v.
+In concurring opinions in The American Legion v.
 American Humanist Association (2019), some of the Court's more conservative justices heavily criticized the Lemon test.
 Justice Samuel Alito stated that the Lemon test had "shortcomings" and that "as Establishment Clause cases involving a great array of laws and practices came to the Court, it became more and more apparent that the Lemon test could not resolve them."
 Justice Brett Kavanaugh noted that the Court "no longer applies the old test articulated in Lemon v.
 Kurtzman" and said that "the Court’s decisions over the span of several decades demonstrate that the Lemon test is not good law and does not apply to Establishment Clause cases."
 Although the Court did not overrule Lemon v.
 Kurtzman in American Legion v.
 American Humanist Association, Justice Thomas stated that he "would take the logical next step and overrule the Lemon test in all contexts" because "the Lemon test is not good law."
 Additionally, Justice Neil Gorsuch called Lemon v.
 Kurtzman a "misadventure" and claimed that it has now been "shelved" by the Court.
 Justice Elena Kagan, however, defended the Lemon test, stating that "although I agree that rigid application of the Lemon test does not solve every Establishment Clause problem, I think that test's focus on purposes and effects is crucial in evaluating government action in this sphere—as this very suit shows."